 - Support peaceful hallway transitions: Sensory pathways are becoming a popular tool to allow all students to take a movement break in the hallway between classes.
 For students with special needs, these tools are essential to provide needed vestibular (movement) and proprioceptive (deep touch pressure) input which may help reduce meltdowns during transitions.
 Use them in targeted high-travel spots, like the media center or the pathway from the classroom to the cafeteria, as a key sensory tool for self-regulation.
 Younger students may benefit from using a transition object, such as a weighted stuffed animal, to provide additional sensory input and serve as a companion focal point.
 This is especially helpful for stressful transitions, such as from the classroom to the bus.

 - Two key components of UDL that help support inclusion are to provide Multiple Means of Representation and Multiple Means of Action and Expression.
 Every student learns differently, so providing options for visual, auditory, kinesthetic, and other sensory systems helps tap more uniquely into individual strengths.
 Students with learning and/or attention differences, for example, may need additional visual cues to support auditory directions.
 Tools like a visual schedule or a visual timer may be helpful.
 Fidget tools offer tactile input and may help support focus and attention.
 Other reasonable accommodations include options for fine motor skills like adapted paper, adapted scissors, and supportive writing tools.
-Students who need assistance with processing auditory information or have a language barrier may benefit from using augmentative communication tools like Boogie Boards, Go Talk, or Mantra Lingua to assist with understanding and relaying information.
+Students who need assistance with processing auditory information or have a language barrier may benefit from using augmentative communication tools like Boogie Boards or Go Talk to assist with understanding and relaying information.

 - Although academic skills may seem to take precedence, daily living skills—especially feeding skills—should also be a consideration for inclusive practice.
 Snack times and mealtimes are key opportunities to practice social skills, and many students with special needs may need additional support with sensorimotor skills during this critical peer time.
 A preschool child with autism, for example, may be a picky eater with touch sensitivities, which can lead to meltdowns.
 The ezpz Happy Mat is an aesthetically pleasing solution to present separate food choices that may appeal to this child.
 It can also seamlessly work for other students in the classroom.
 Older students with fine motor issues may benefit from adapted utensils and stabilization aids like Dycem non-slip material.